Bootstragram/zealit/README.md

  - `option` &lt;Object>
     - `freeze` &lt;boolean> If `true`, the object is _freezed_ as the same time via `Object.freeze`.
 If provided, this local option will take precedence over the global option.
     - `ignore` &lt;String|Array> Properties to ignore, no exception will be thrown for these properties as they keep behaving like vanilla JavaScript properties.
 The current _zealed_ object will not throw exception for properties listed locally nor properties of the global list `zealit.option.ignore`
+    - `catch` &lt;boolean|Function> to override the default behavior (throwing a ReferenceError).
+If provided, this local option will take precedence over the global option.
+        - `fn(err)`: calls `fn` function with the ReferenceError as argument in place of throw ReferenceError
+        - `false`:  throw ReferenceError (default behavior)
+        - `true`: nothing happens

 ### zealit.option
 Object to expose global options, applies to all _zealed_ objects.